sabbiracoustic1006/sabbiracoustic1006.github.prev/index.md

 #### ESP8266 based Home Automation with Google Assistant

 This was a fun project that I did at my home.
 Used Optocoupler and Triac with NodeMCU to control home light and fan.
-IFTTT was used to establish network connection between Google Assistant and Blynk app.
+IFTTT was used to establish a network connection between Google Assistant and Blynk app.
 Then Blynk app was used to send signals through wifi to the NodeMCU which in turn controlled switching of the light and fans.

 The schematic diagram of the circuit is shared below.